Table of Contents

 So if you're serious about photography and you want to invest in gear that will help you get started or advance your craft and your skills, then this is it.

 The Fujifilm X-Pro1 is an incredible camera, with quirks, that offer outstanding image quality and results.
-Overall I really enjoyed using it, and I highly recommend it to anyone considering purchasing a camera.
+Overall, I enjoyed using it and highly recommend it to anyone considering purchasing a camera.

 Video Review - YouTube